HBNetwork/python-decouple/README.rst

 Env file
 ~~~~~~~~

-Simply create a ``.env`` text file on your repository's root directory in the form:
+Simply create a ``.env`` text file in your repository's root directory in the form:

 .. code-block:: console